Kazzuun/AxelTTS/README.md

 TTS client for [AxelChat](https://github.com/3dproger/AxelChat).

-NOTE: Currently only tested on Windows and only using Twitch so not sure how it works elsewhere.
+NOTE: Currently only tested on Windows so not sure how it works elsewhere.

 ## Setup